View Profile Page

-Ruth was cited as “Distinguished Artist-Teacher 1999-2001” by the NJ State Council on the Arts, a recipient of the "Governor’s Award in Arts Education" and in 2011 the NDEO recognized Ruth for her dedication and leadership in dance education.
-Ruth has directed numerous award winning young artist dance companies, including The William Paterson College Dance Co., The Whole Theatre Teen Dance Co., and The John Harms Teen Touring Company.
-From 2000-2015 she developed an interdisciplinary H.S. vocational dance major program as the Head Dance Teacher for Morris County Vocational School's Academy for Visual and Performing Arts.
-This high school was cited as a model program by the NJSCA, winning 13 years of interdisciplinary grant funding in dance, and dance for camera.
+Ruth was the first teaching artist to be honored by the NJ State Council on the Arts “Distinguished Artist-Teacher” citation.
+She is also a recipient of the NJ Governor’s Award in Arts Education, and in 2011 the NDEO recognized Ruth for her dedication and leadership in dance education.
+Ruth has directed numerous award winning young artist dance companies, including for William Paterson College, The Whole Theatre and Dance at John Harms.
+From 2000-2015 she developed an H.S. vocational interdisciplinary dance major as the Head Dance Teacher for Morris County’s Academy for Visual and Performing Arts.
+Cited as a model program by the NJSCA, this high school dance program won 13 years of interdisciplinary grant funding in dance, and dance for camera.

 A career dance educator, Ruth has been involved in multiple projects for the Dept. of Education, the N.J.
 State Council on the Arts, NJPAC and NJ School Districts in arts curriculum development, assessment and staff development toward implementing the NJ Content Standards in Dance, for which she served on the original writing committee.
 As a state sponsored Guest Artist/Choreographer and Master Teacher, she taught K-12 dance interdisciplinary residencies and staff development in arts-based curriculum for both artists and K-12 classroom teachers for over a decade.
 In her continuing efforts to advance dance education in NJ’s public schools, she served on the NJ-DOE revisions committee to establish K-12 NJ Teacher Licensure in Dance.
 She also served on the GEPA writing committee and was commissioned by OSHA to write the safety protocols for Dance and Theater Vo-Tech training.
 In 2001-03 Ruth was the National Dance Professional Development Coach on the SCASS Dance Assessment Project to create a national online pool for dance educators.
-Ruth also created the Life Forms computer animated dance studies used as assessment tools in statewide NJ Exit Testing currently mandated for N.J.’s vocational dance programs.
+Ruth also created the Life Forms computer animated dance studies used as assessment tools in statewide NJ Exit Testing mandated for N.J.’s vocational dance programs.

 Modern Dance, Laban Movement Analysis and Bartenieff Fundamentals, Rhythmic Analysis for Music and Dance, Choreography, Movement for Actors